Press about Jon’s 2019 International Blues Challenge win:

-Here’s a sample of Jon’s consistently rave reviews.
+Here are a few more samples of Jon’s consistently rave reviews:

 You really recorded a strong album …a very good selection of songs recorded with both talent and good spirit ..your voice and your efficient fingerpicking are such a pleasure…nothing ostentatious, you just found the perfect way to make these songs shine….Excellent, really….

 — Mike Penard, DJ – Radio ISA, France (January, 2018)

 Jon Shain’s sly Piedmont roots feel authentic and fresh on last year’s Reupholstered, which exceeds even his high standards.